Classical and Modern Languages

-Welcome to Foreign Languages & LiteraturesThe Department of Foreign Languages and Literatures offers courses in thirteen different languages; majors in French, Spanish, Italian, and two Romance languages; a concentration in Hispanic Linguistics; and minors in Classical Studies, French, Hispanic Linguistics, Italian, and Spanish.
+Welcome to Classical and Modern Languages & LiteraturesThe Department of Classical and Modern Languages and Literatures offers courses in thirteen different languages; majors in French, Spanish, Italian, and two Romance languages; a concentration in Hispanic Linguistics; and minors in Classical Studies, French, Hispanic Linguistics, Italian, and Spanish.

 The department sponsors local chapters of the national French Honor Society, Pi Delta Phi, and the national Spanish Honor Society, Sigma Delta Pi.
 In addition, the Department has a French language and cultural center, Lumieres; a French club; an Italian Club, a Spanish club, a Classics club; and sponsors scholarly talks and other events throughout the year.

 Classical and Modern Languages & Literature Departmental Learning Outcomes:

 - Develop proficiency in comprehending, speaking, reading, and writing the standard academic variety of at least one language other than English.